Relationship Matters Informed Consent:

 All of these exceptions would first be raised with a client prior to external disclosure.

-If for any reason a client feels that they have grounds for a complaint as a result of the counselling service received, the client may first raise the issue of concern with the counsellor, and if the issue is not resolved to the clients satisfaction, please contact the Health & Disability Advocacy Service, which is a nationwide free independent service for clients of allied health service delivery.
+If for any reason a client feels that they have grounds for a complaint as a result of the counselling service received, the client may first raise the issue of concern with the counsellor, and if the issue is not resolved to the clients satisfaction, clients may contact the Health & Disability Advocacy Service which is a nationwide free independent service for clients of allied health service delivery, for resolution assistance.

 Payment for all counselling services is required on the day of the service being provided, unless the session is invoiced, the payment for which is due within 24 hours of the counselling session occurring.

 Counselling, Supervision, and Mediation fees are $120.00 inc. GST per hour (or part thereof).

 Appointments that are cancelled, postponed, or missed by the client will be charged at the discretion of the Practice - there are no exceptions to this policy.